MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition

 \subsection{Parameter-efficient Fine-tuning (PEFT) for Vision Models}

-With the development of an increasing number of large-scale visual foundational models~\cite{radford2021learning,yuan2021florence, wang2022image, tong2022videomae, jia2021scaling, kim2021vilt}, more and more attention is focused on parameter-efficient fine-tuning, i.e., PEFT.
-PEFT, initially employed in natural language processing (NLP)~\cite{houlsby2019parameter, lester2021power, zaken2021bitfit, hu2021lora}, has exhibited impressive advancements in computer vision (CV) in recent times.
-The fundamental concept revolves around preserving the immutability of the extensive pre-trained models to ensure consistent and reliable performance, focusing solely on refining a limited set of additional parameters.
-The application of PEFT in computer vision can be broadly categorized into two main approaches: Adapter-based and Prompt-tuning-based.
-The design of the Adapter originated from~\cite{houlsby2019parameter}.
-It adds two adapters with residual structures in each transformer layer to fine-tune the model.
-During the fine-tuning process, the parameters of the original transformer are frozen, and only the parameters of the adapter layers are learned.
-Inspired by this, AIM~\cite{yang2023aim} applied Adapter technology in action recognition.
-In each ViT~\cite{dosovitskiy2020image} (Vision Transformer) block, AIM designed three adapters for spatial, temporal, and joint adaptation, achieving excellent results.
+Parameter-efficient Fine-tuning (PEFT) technique, initially employed in Natural Language Processing ~\cite{houlsby2019parameter, lester2021power, zaken2021bitfit, hu2021lora}, has exhibited impressive advancements in Computer Vision in recent times.
+Its application in video understanding can be broadly categorized into two main approaches: Adapter-based and Prompt-tuning-based.
+The design of the Adapter originates from~\cite{houlsby2019parameter}.
+It adds two fully connected layers (FC) with residual structures in each transformer layer to fine-tune the model, where the original transformer is frozen and only the adapter layer is trained during the process.
+Inspired by this, AIM~\cite{yang2023aim} applies the Adapter technique in action recognition.
+In each Vision Transformer (ViT)~\cite{dosovitskiy2020image} block, AIM designs three adapters for spatial, temporal, and joint adaptation, achieving excellent results.
 Besides that, ST-Adapter~\cite{pan2022st} introduced a parameter-efficient spatiotemporal adapter, effectively leveraging the capabilities of CLIP's image models for video understanding.
-As for Prompt-tuning, it refers to the flexible adjustment of prompts, which significantly impacts the final performance of the model.
-The pioneering use of prompt-tuning in the visual domain was by VPT~\cite{jia2022visual}.
-It introduced learnable prompts within ViT while freezing the other training parameters in the network and achieved impressive results in downstream tasks related to image processing.
-Inspired by this, Vita-CLIP~\cite{wasim2023vita} designed prompt-tuning specifically for videos, which proposed the video summary tokens, frame-level prompts, and video-level prompts, achieving impressive results.
+As for Prompt-tuning, it refers to the flexible adjustment of prompts, which can significantly impact the final performance of the model.
+The pioneering use of Prompt-tuning in the visual domain is by VPT~\cite{jia2022visual}.
+It introduces learnable prompts within ViT while freezing the other training parameters in the network and achieves impressive results in image-related downstream tasks.
+Inspired by this, Vita-CLIP~\cite{wasim2023vita} designs the Prompt-tuning method specifically for videos, which proposes the learnable video summary tokens, frame-level prompts, and video-level prompts, achieving impressive results.
 In this work, we incorporate Parameter-Efficient Fine-Tuning (PEFT) techniques into the FSAR task to enhance the performance of the CLIP visual encoder without demanding excessive computational resources.